Year 12 subject enrolment in STEM and other fields

 Data insights

-The proportion of STEM subject enrolments from girls has increased over time.
-From 2013 to 2021, the proportion of STEM enrolments by girls increased from 45% to 47%.
-In contrast, the proportion of non-STEM enrolments by girls decreased from 57% to 56% over this time.
+The proportion of STEM subject enrolments by girls was 47% in 2023.
+This proportion has slightly increased over time.
+From 2013 to 2018, it increased from 45% to 47% and has remained steady since.
+In contrast, the proportion of non-STEM enrolments by girls slightly decreased from 57% to 55% over this time.

-The proportion of girls enrolling has increased in most STEM subjects since 2013.
-The only fields where enrolment by girls decreased were engineering and related technologies and other natural and physical sciences.
+There have been very slight increases in the proportion of enrolments by girls in some STEM subjects since 2013.
+The fields where the proportion of enrolment by girls decreased slightly compared to 2013 were engineering and related technologies, physics and astronomy, and other natural and physical sciences.

-In 2021, girls made up a large proportion of student enrolments in:
+In 2023, girls made up the majority of student enrolments in:

 • other natural and physical sciences, such as general or mixed science (57%, down from 61% in 2013)